spiral/docs/components/files.md

 }
 ```

-> Files are based on `Symfony/Finder`, you can use in your code directly as well.
+> Component is based on `Symfony/Finder`, you can use in your code directly as well.